ASL Lessons | Bookstore | Library | ASL University Main ►

 Thus you could sign:

 In English you wouldn't dream of saying, "I am learning sign language with online" would you?

 Or if it is a dialog it might go like this:

 The sign for "WITH" is made by forming the letter "a" with both hands.
 Place both your hands together, palms facing.

-If you start with them together then move the right hand in front of the left hand, it means "ahead" or "ahead of."
+If you start with them together then move the dominant hand in front of the non-dominant hand, it means "ahead" or "ahead of."

 BEHIND ("in back of")